mirefek/geo_logic/README.md

 ## Semi-formal logic

-The background logical system requires proofs of exact statements (e.q. line contain a point, two angles are identical, ...) but it only checks for topological facts numerically
-(two circles intersect each other, two triangles are identically oriented).
+The background logical system requires proofs of exact statements (e.q. line contain a point, two angles are identical, ...) but for topological facts (two circles intersect each other, two triangles are identically oriented) it only checks numerically.

 It is possible to write lemmata for GeoLogic -- some are in the file macros.gl.
 However, whenever a lemma is used, GeoLogic also checks whether